SohamD34/LangStat/README.md

-Attempt to create a VS Code Extension that mimics GitHub's language statistics for the current directory.
+Attempt to create a VS Code Extension that mimics GitHub's language statistics for the current open directory.

 ## Features
 - Displays the language statistics of the current directory in a tree view.